San Marino passport: Application procedure

 In general, the processing time for a passport application is 15 days.

 The application fee is €100 for applicants aged over 14, €50 for applicants aged 3–14 and €30 for applicants aged under 3.

+Visa requirements

-In 2014, Citizens of San Marino had visa-free or visa on arrival access to 151 countries and territories, ranking the Sammarinese passport 16th.
-It is currently (2018), along with the Serbian passport and the Bosnian passport, one of three European "ordinary" passports to provide visa-free access to China.
-Of all nationals who can travel visa-free to China, the citizens of San Marino and Bosnia and Herzegovina are granted the longest period of stay (90 days).
+In 2024, citizens of San Marino had visa-free or visa on arrival access to 173 countries and territories, ranking the Sammarinese passport 16th in terms of travel freedom.
+It is currently (2024) one of 13 European "ordinary" passports to provide visa-free access to China, allowing the visa-free stay (90 days).